erik/translate/docs/source/dev/api.rst

      Collects various snippets of information about the server into a single JSON object.

+     If rate limiting or size limiting are not active on the server, the corresponding keys in the returned object will not be present.

      *This method currently does not count against the ratelimit, but that has not been determined for sure.*
   :Parameters: